Bridging physiological and perceptual views of autism by means of sampling-based Bayesian inference: Results

 We finally turn our attention to transient responses.
 We compared the ASD- and NT-networks in terms of their trial-averaged firing rates around stimulus onset (\Cref{fig_transients_and_oscillations}~c).
-We observe that maximal firing rates (and not only mean rates) were systematically higher for the ASD network than for the NT network at intermediate and high contrasts (cf. \Cref{fig_transients_and_oscillations}~d, red and blue), indicating that the ASD-network has become hypersensitive to intense stimuli.
-We note that theories of perception expressed in terms of predictive coding usually interpret peak rates as a measure of surprise, novelty or unexpectedness \cite{rao1999predictive}, and indeed a predictive coding account of ASD perceptual traits, including abnormal sensory sensitivity, has been postulated by several authors in the past \cite{van2013predictive,van2014precise}.
+The model predicts higher maximal firing rates (and not only mean rates) for the ASD network than for the NT network at intermediate and high contrasts (cf. \Cref{fig_transients_and_oscillations}~d, red and blue), indicating that the ASD-network has become hypersensitive to intense stimuli.
+We note that theories of perception expressed in terms of predictive coding usually interpret peak rates as a measure of surprise, novelty or unexpectedness\cite{rao1999predictive}, and indeed a predictive coding account of ASD perceptual traits, including abnormal sensory sensitivity, has been postulated by several authors in the past\cite{van2013predictive,van2014precise}.
 Results from the ASD network, which we here interpret from a Bayesian inference perspective, are then not inconsistent with a predictive coding view of perceptual differences in the ASD population.